I’m just gonna get straight into it because I’m not an article writer bloating for clicks and I’m bored.

 - Tryhards who have a schedule and grab items right as they hit the dumpster.

-- Those who go in daylight and generally don’t give a fuck (people don’t actually care if you’re diving, by the way)
+- Those who go in daylight and generally don’t give a fuck (people don’t actually care if you’re diving most the time.)

 - Filthy casuals who just check the dumpster whenever they pass it.